intrinio/javascript-sdk/docs/FilingApi.md

 var opts = {
-  'filingStartDate': new Date("2018-07-15"), // Date | Limit search to filings on or after this date 'filingEndDate': new Date("2018-11-30"), // Date | Limit search to filings on or before this date 'pageSize': 100, // Number | The number of results to return 'pageSize2': 100 // Number | The number of results to return };
+  'filingStartDate': new Date("2018-07-15"), // Date | Limit search to filings on or after this date 'filingEndDate': new Date("2018-11-30"), // Date | Limit search to filings on or before this date 'pageSize': 100 // Number | The number of results to return };

 filingAPI.searchNotes(query, opts).then(function(data) {